HARBBEY21166/0-Theorem/README.md

 ## ✨ Core Features

--   **Stunning Animations**: Fluid, professional animations using GSAP and Framer Motion that engage and delight users.
+-   **Stunning Animations**: Fluid, professional animations using GSAP that engage and delight users.
--   **3D Hero Section**: An interactive hero section powered by Spline for a truly memorable first impression.
 -   **Fully Responsive**: Meticulously crafted to look and work beautifully on all devices, from mobile phones to 4K displays.
 -   **Component-Based Architecture**: Built with reusable and customizable React components.
 -   **Dynamic Content**: Easily update services, portfolio items, testimonials, and blog posts.